openedx/edx-documentation/en_us/shared/manage_live_course/course_enrollment.rst

   **Instructor** to access the instructor dashboard and from Insights.
 For more information, see :ref:`Report Learners Not Yet Enrolled`.

 ..
-Feature has been turned off for edx.org and Edge (the data is, available in Insights instead).
+Feature has been turned off for edx.org and Edge (the data is available in Insights instead).
 ..
 DOC-2218 A. Hodges 24 Aug 2015

 .. only:: Partners